lubuntu-team/manual/source/3/3.2/3.2.20/screensaver.rst

 If you try to open the screensaver settings without having the screensaver daemon running you will bring up a dialog if you want to launch it.

+To change to get even more settings on your screensaver use the :guilabel:`Advanced` tab.
+To have your screen fade to black when blanking check the :guilabel:`Fade to Black when Blanking` checkbox.
+To have your screen fade back in from screen blanking check the :guilabel:`Fade from Black When Unblanking`.

 Screenshot
 ----------
 .. image:: screensaver.png